Solar Impact Partners

 What is a Solar PPA?

-Solar PPAs are a structure whereby a host agrees to purchase the electricity generated by a solar array (not the actual solar array itself) financed and built by an investor.
-The investor takes tax credits and other incentives available for the solar equipment, and sells the power generated by the solar equipment to the host, generally for a rate competitive with or even better than the local utility.
+Solar PPAs are a structure whereby a school, nonprofit or municipality agrees to purchase the electricity generated by a solar array (not the actual solar array itself) financed and built by an ‘impact’ investor.
+The investor receives tax credits and other incentives available for the solar equipment, and sells the power generated by the solar equipment to the host institution, usually at a rate competitive with or even better than the local utility.

-Solar PPAs fund all kinds of solar projects, including commercial and utility projects, but they are especially great for nonprofits because they allow nonprofits to go solar.
+Solar PPAs can be used to fund all kinds of solar projects, including commercial and utility projects, but they are especially great for nonprofits because they allow nonprofits to go solar at zero up front cost.
 Nonprofits are not eligible for federal tax incentives for solar, so by going with a PPA instead, they can receive the energy independence and environmental benefits of solar.

 What is RSIP and why is it exciting?